moonbuggy/Orange-Pi-Zero-GPS-NTP/README.md

 The GPS device may need to be configured to run at 115200bps, with commands appropriate for the particular device.
-Alternatively, the serial port could be run at a slower speed, but I found my _u-block NEO M8N_ defaulted to 9600bps and this was slow enough to generate complaints in logs about missing data.
+Alternatively, the serial port could be run at a slower speed, but I found my _u-blox NEO M8N_ defaulted to 9600bps and this was slow enough to generate complaints in logs about missing data.

 Once configured: